nuxt/nuxt/docs/content/3.api/1.composables/use-nuxt-app.md

 `hook` function is useful for adding custom logic by hooking into the rendering lifecycle at a specific point. `hook` function is mostly used when creating Nuxt plugins.

-See [Runtime Hooks](/api/advanced/hooks#app-hooks-runtime) for avialble runtime hooks called by Nuxt.
+See [Runtime Hooks](/api/advanced/hooks#app-hooks-runtime) for available runtime hooks called by Nuxt.

 ```js [plugins/test.ts]
 export default defineNuxtPlugin((nuxtApp) => {